livecode/livecode-ide/notes/feature-live_errors.md

+# Live Script Parsing Errors

-# The script editor has been enhanced to indicate parser errors as the script is edited
+The script editor has been enhanced to indicate parsing errors as the script is edited.
+This provides immediate feedback on incorrect syntax.